bbardoczy/bbardoczy.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a PhD Candidate at Northwestern University.
-I am interested in how micro heterogeneity interacts with the macroeconomy and affects macroeconomic policy.
+Welcome to my website!
+I am a macroeconomist interested in how micro heterogeneity interacts with the macroeconomy and affects economic policy.

+I am currently a PhD Candidate in Economics at Northwestern University.
+I will be on the job market in 2020-2021.